-This is a fairly sophisticated culture, remember, with agriculture,
+This is a fairly sophisticated culture, remember, with

-or out of nowhere.
+spring up overnight or out of nowhere.

 So, where are they?

 The only explanation that makes sense might be that they’re

 Let me back this up a bit.
 Atlantis is a real

 Lemuria is not a real myth.
 Lemuria was a sort of

 that clearly related species should be found so far apart.
 They didn’t

 have a good grasp of evolutionary theory, and they had no idea about moving